-On the other hand, beer costs a lot less then anywhere in the world.
-Beer is considered to be more a meal then an alcoholic drink - so it gets taxed less than in other countries.
+On the other hand, beer costs a lot less than anywhere else in the world.
+Beer is considered a compliment to a meal and not an alcoholic drink - so it gets taxed less than in other countries.

-Here is a table with some common purchases to give you an idea of prices in Prague:
+For comparison with your hometown, here are common purchases to give you an idea of prices in Prague:

 |Big Mac, Medium Fries and Coke||105||5.25|